Skip to main content

 Introduction

 BA (Hons) Design and Technology: Menswear offers a creative approach to the design and realisation of contemporary menswear.
-Our students create work that is pushing boundaries through engagement with meaningful research, innovative design, problem solving, and technical experimentation.
+Our students create work that pushes the boundaries through engagement with meaningful research, innovative design, problem solving, and technical experimentation.

 What to expect